Guide to Understanding Trade Policies in Logistics

 Key North American Trade Agreements

-In 2020, the United States Mexico Canada Agreement (USMCA) replaced the longstanding North American Free Trade Agreement (NAFTA) between the U.S., Mexico and Canada.
-NAFTA was created in 1994 to reduce tariffs and streamline trade between the U.S., Canada and Mexico.
-The USMCA updated trade rules to reflect modern manufacturing, labor and digital trade.
-These agreements shaped cross-border truckload and intermodal shipping, nearshoring and regional manufacturing, and increased freight volumes at U.S. – Mexico border and the U.S.-Canada borders.
-Logistics providers like Syfan must continually adjust compliance, documentation and routing strategies to stay complaint.
+In 2020, the United States-Mexico-Canada Agreement (USMCA) replaced the longstanding North American Free Trade Agreement (NAFTA) between the U.S., Mexico and Canada.
+NAFTA was created in 1994 to reduce tariffs and streamline trade between the U.S., Canada, and Mexico.
+The USMCA updated trade rules to reflect modern manufacturing, labor, and digital trade.
+These agreements shaped cross-border truckload and intermodal shipping, nearshoring and regional manufacturing, and increased freight volumes at the U.S. – Mexico border and the U.S.-Canada border.
+Logistics providers like Syfan must continually adjust compliance, documentation, and routing strategies to stay compliant.
 Syfan’s experience operating across North American borders enables quick adaptation to changes in policies so they can help our customers as efficiently as possible.

 Types of Trade Policies Affecting North American Logistics